aoyingxue/COMPAS-racial-bias/README.md

 ## Dependencies
 ### Add or remove dependencies
+We use *"pipreqs"* to generate *requirements.txt* which contains the required requirements for the deployment.

 Add/remove dependencies at any point by updating requirements.txt (Python deps) or packages.txt (Debian deps) and doing a git push to your remote repo.
 This will cause Streamlit to detect there was a change in its dependencies, which will automatically trigger its installation.

 It is best practice to pin Streamlit version in requirements.txt.
 Otherwise, the version may be auto-upgraded at any point without your knowledge, which could lead to undesired results (e.g. when we deprecate a feature in Streamlit).